Amleto Monacelli: PBA50 Tour

 While continuing to bowl in selected events on the PBA Tour, Monacelli also joined the PBA Senior Tour (now PBA50 Tour) in 2012 and became the first international player to win the Senior U.S. Open by defeating all-time PBA titles leader Walter Ray Williams, Jr. in the final match.
 Monacelli was selected as the 2012 PBA Senior Rookie of the Year, becoming the first international player to earn the award.
 He went on to win eight more PBA50 Tour titles through the 2019 season, including a repeat win in the 2013 Senior U.S. Open and another major win at the 2015 USBC Senior Masters.
 Monacelli won his fourth PBA50 major title at the PBA50 National Championship on August 17, 2016.
 On June 9, 2019, Monacelli won the USBC Senior Masters for a second time, earning his fifth PBA50 Tour major overall.

 On July 5, 2021, Monacelli won his tenth PBA50 Tour title at the PBA50 Odessa Open.
 With this victory, Monacelli joined Tom Baker, Walter Ray Williams Jr. and Pete Weber as the only players in history to amass at least ten titles on both the PBA and PBA50 Tours.
 (Parker Bohn III also joined this group in 2022.)
 He is also one of eight players in history to win a PBA Tour or PBA50 Tour title in five different decades, joining Dick Weber, Dave Soutar, Johnny Petraglia, Walter Ray Williams Jr., Pete Weber, Parker Bohn III and Norm Duke.

-On September 13, 2021, Monacelli won the USBC Super Senior Classic, an event for players age 60 and older.
+On September 13, 2021, Monacelli won the USBC Super Senior Classic, an event for players aged 60 and older.